How to Find Gigs as a Musician: 5 Tips from the Pros

-1. Create a media kit.
+1. Create a Strong Media Kit

 "My media kit, featured on my website, includes a biography that captures my essence as a natural entertainer and talented musician from Edmond, OK.
 It showcases a variety of high-resolution photos, a selection of my smooth Jazz, R&B, Neo Soul, Blues, Pop, and Gospel repertoire, and snippets from my latest album 'Still Groovin' to give a taste of my style and versatility."